julianprester/website/src/bookshelf/27-essential-principles-of-story.md

 A great story needs an active protagonist that makes deliberate decisions, because these actions reveal the true character of the protagonist.
 Actions fill the story with meaning through causal chains.
-Actions are most revealing when the they entail difficult decisions and dilemmas.
+Actions are most revealing when they entail difficult decisions and dilemmas.
 Great stories are full of such conflicts; conflict with oneself, personal relationships, society at large, and ultimately the physical world.
 Conflicts are often layered meaning they unfold at multiple levels.
 Ideally in building momentum these layers are revealed from the outside in until the core character of the protagonist is revealed.